burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > 1. Extending the CPython interpreter with fast binary modules
 > 2. Interfacing Python code with external C libraries.
 >
 > As we have observed, Cython provides a way to speed up simple single-file Python code.
-But usage of Cython brings you to a situation where you are not using an interpreter anymore.
+But usage of Cython brings you to a situation where you are not using an interpreter anymore because Cython code is compiled.
 Nevertheless, it can be helpful to be aware of such a possibility to improve the speed of Python.

 # Standards for the Language